jspinak/brobot/docs/docs/01-getting-started/states.md

 public class SlowLoadingState {
     // Higher cost discourages routing through this state }

-@State(initial = true, pathCost = 0)  // Initial state with no cost
-@Getter
-@Slf4j
-public class StartState {
-    // Common pattern: initial states often have 0 cost }
 ```

-**Note**: As of v1.1.0, the default pathCost for states is 1.
+**Note**: The default pathCost for states is 1.
 Lower total path costs are preferred during pathfinding.
 For comprehensive pathfinding documentation, see the [Pathfinding and Path Costs Guide](/docs/core-library/guides/pathfinding-and-costs).

 ### State Components and Direct Access